Adventures of Cookie the Stray, Chapter 10

 “If someone was in here, I know you guys would be going berserk,” she said more for her own benefit than to the dogs.
 She crept toward the bathroom and reached around the wall to snap on the light jerking her arm back to safety.
 There was no one behind the door.
 Feeling more at ease, she glanced down at the toilet and saw a cigarette butt floating in the water.
 It had been a long while since she indulged, but it was not her brand and she hadn’t smoked in the room.

-Determined to leave as soon as possible, she put the suitcase back on the bed and clicked open the metal latches.
-The bed was still unmade so housekeeping hadn’t been inside or left the door unlocked.
-She reached into the side panel for some fresh socks, but something a heavy held them in place.
-Stretching open the elastic of the fabric panel, she saw the gleam of a revolver nestled among the neatly rolled up socks.
-The weapon belonged to Jeb.
-As little as she knew about guns, she knew it was loaded.
+The bed was still unmade, which meant housekeeping hadn’t left the door unlocked.
+Determined to leave as soon as possible, she put the suitcase back on the bed, clicked open the metal latches and reached into the side panel for some socks.
+There was something heavy holding them down.
+Stretching open the elastic of the side panel, she saw a revolver nestled among the neatly rolled up socks.
+It belonged to Jeb.
+As little as she knew about guns, she could tell it was loaded.
 One thing was absolutely clear in her mind.
-She was nearly certain it wasn’t there last night when she fetched the dog’s food and bowls, although, she had been really exhausted…
+It wasn’t there last night when she fetched the dog’s food and bowls, although, she had been really exhausted.
+Could it have been there all along?
+She began to doubt herself.

 Her knees buckled.
 She sat down on the bed to steady herself while she thought this out.
 She hadn’t packed it so someone else had.
 Or had he put it inside her hidden suitcase before she left him?
 “Why would he put it there?”